 Are you a fan of the TV series The Walking Dead?
 If so, Jackson Street Bridge might look familiar to you.
 Whenever I see this view, I always think of the character Rick Grimes on his horse heading to the zombie-infested city.

-The TV series made Jackson Street Bridge popular; photographers and tourists will take pictures of Atlanta here, especially during golden and blue hours.
+The TV series made Jackson Street Bridge famous; photographers and tourists will take pictures of Atlanta here, especially during golden and blue hours.
 Depending on what day and when you go, you might run into crowds and tour buses that occasionally make stops at the bridge.

 Krog Street (Krog Street Tunnel) and Wylie Street in Cabbagetown

-ADDRESS: You can find Krog St NE and Wylie St SE on a map here.
+Address: You can find Krog St NE and Wylie St SE on a map here.

 It is free to visit these areas, but you’ll probably have to pay for parking.
-We find it easiest to park at Krog Street Market for a small fee, and it is a short walking distance to Krog Street Tunnel.
+We find it easiest to park at Krog Street Market for a small fee; it is a short walking distance to Krog Street Tunnel.
 And Krog Street Market has some excellent selections if you are hungry or want to grab a drink.

 Ponce City Market

-ADDRESS: 675 Ponce De Leon Avenue NE, Atlanta, Georgia 30308
+Address: 675 Ponce De Leon Avenue NE, Atlanta, Georgia 30308